evoraglobal/sieraapi-docs/source/includes/_consumption.md

 }
 ```

-Consumption delete requests return a list of result models.
+Consumption delete requests return a list of results.

-The result models are organised into the following lists:
+The result are organised into the following lists:

 **Successful Deletions**
 Consumption records which were successfully deleted